jgoalby/jgoalby.github.io/_articles/setupcloudenv.md

 # Setting up your cloud development environment

 How to set up an opinionated and specific development environment.
 This is a useful guide if you want to setup these exact things to work together as a single solution.
 Streamlit Community Cloud requires a github repository to deploy from, so that's why we start with setting up your github account.
-The other services are optional (but helpful) to getting Streamlit running.
+The other services are optional (but helpful) to getting Streamlit running. my use case is using an iPad exclusively so local instalation is not an option.

-## setup your GitHub account
+## Setup your GitHub account

 You will need a GitHub account for deploying to Streamlit.